KaitlynParsons/Tutorials/dapp/README.md

   - Click Save

 ### To run tests
-- from the root directory: truffle test
+- From the root directory: truffle test

 ### To run the dapp
 - From the root directory: npm run dev